LSS-commits/leika_app/README.md

 - User can generate a Bank Identity Statement in pdf format
 - Secure authentication

+# Also used
 - Bootstrap and CSS for personalization
-- jsPdf and html2canvas to generate a user's Bank Identity Statement
+- jsPdf and html2canvas to generate the user's Bank Identity Statement
 - Chartjs for bank flow visualization charts

 # Proposed improvements
-- TODO:
+- TODO
     - validate pending operations
     - manage bank transfers and associated beneficiaries
     - create related statitics and graphs